agentos-project/agentos/docs/0.0.beta7/_sources/agent_directories.rst.txt

 You can have as many agent directories as you want, one per agent.
 Each one is independent from others.

 The ``agentos`` CLI is modeled after the ``git`` and ``mlflow`` CLIs, so it can’t list or manipulate all of the agents that exist on a machine (the way, e.g., that conda can with conda envs).
 It will undoubtedly become useful to be able to list/organize all running agents.
-In the future we could provide a pluggable agentOS server or agent-store service that could, e.g., centralize the agent meta-data.
+In the future we could provide a pluggable AgentOS server or agent-store service that could, e.g., centralize the agent meta-data.
 Eventually we could even provide a hosted service for centrally managing agents akin to github.